|

 the only species in which males become pregnant.

-This Finger Puppet is 12 inches tall.
+This Hand Puppet is 18 inches tall.
+Click

 |